Pragati2527/COVID_DASHBOARD/About_Project.md

  Features:
  1. It is all in one site which will provide all the information that a visitor wants to know about today’s CORONA.
- 2. Accessible to all Users ü
+ 2. Accessible to all Users
  3.This website is user friendly easy to handle
  4. Well Planned Information Architecture
  5. Contrasting Color Scheme A good application usability helps to provide a seamless experience for visitors & we have developed